agentmorris/camera-trap-ml-survey/README.md

 <!--

-### Papers that are more or less pre-publication versions of another paper that is already included
+### Papers that are more or less pre-publication / alternative versions of another paper that is already included

 ...or were otherwise redundant or out of scope in a way that made summarization unnecessary.
 This section is basically here to remind me that I've already come across something.

+* Velez Gomez J. Enhancing mammal conservation in multi-functional landscapes using artificial intelligence, joint species distribution modeling and ecological experimentation.
+PhD thesis, 2022.

 * Arends AJ.
 Monitoring endangered wildlife utilising computer vision models (Bachelor's thesis, University of Twente).